-The tables below provide a summary of payments to the named executive officers under the Company's compensation arrangements and plans in connection with certain terminations from employment, assuming that the triggering events giving rise to termination occurred on December 31, 2019.
+The tables below provide a summary of payments to the named executive officers under the Company's compensation arrangements and plans in connection with certain terminations from employment, assuming that the triggering events giving rise to termination occurred on December 31, 2020.

 The Company has entered into Change in Control Severance Compensation Agreements with its executive officers, Ms. Britenriker, Mr. Leininger, and Mr. Rice.
 These agreements provide for payment of an amount equal to one year's compensation to the executives, or two years compensation for Ms. Britenriker, in the event that the executive's employment is terminated in connection with a "Change in Control" as defined in the Agreements.
+Mr. Eller's Change in Control severance compensation terms were included in his Employment Agreement which is outlined below.
 No payments will be made in such event if the executive is terminated "for cause."

-If a change in control had occurred as of December 31, 2019, this would have resulted in payments to the executives as shown on the following table.
-In addition to the payment equal to two times their annual salary for Mr. Eller (pursuant to his Employment Agreement noted below) and Ms. Britenriker and one times their annual salary for Mr. Leininger and Mr. Rice, the Agreements provide for the continuation of health insurance and other benefits for the remainder of the "Benefit Period," as defined in the Agreements, which amounts are also included in the table.
+If a change in control had occurred as of December 31, 2020, this would have resulted in payments to the executives as shown on the following table.
+In addition to the compensation payment for Ms. Britenriker, Mr. Leininger and Mr. Rice, the Agreements provide for the continuation of health insurance and other benefits for the remainder of the "Benefit Period," as defined in the Agreements, which amounts are also included in the table.
 Under the terms of the restricted stock awards, all granted shares would be accelerated to 100% vested and given to the officers.
-The values of these shares are shown using the market value as of December 31, 2019 at \$30.15.
+The values of these shares are shown using the market value as of December 31, 2020 at \$23.00.

 The Employment Agreement with Mr. Eller provides for termination upon the expiration of the designated term provided therein, death, by the Bank for "cause" (as defined in the Employment Agreement), disability, by the Bank without cause, voluntary termination by Mr. Eller, or in connection with a "change in control" (as defined in the Employment Agreement).
-Upon termination by the Bank without cause, the Bank would be obligated to pay Mr. Eller one year of compensation, unless the termination had occurred prior to the first anniversary of his hiring (September 18, 2019), in which case he would have been entitled to two years of compensation.
+Upon termination by the Bank without cause, the Bank would be obligated to pay Mr. Eller one year of compensation.
 Such compensation would include his then base pay, any incentives earned to the date of termination, and continued coverage under the Bank's health and dental plan or payment of an amount equal to such benefits.
 Under the terms of the Employment Agreement, in the event of an involuntary termination following a change in control, Mr. Eller would generally be entitled to receive an amount equal to two times the sum of his then annual base pay and any incentive compensation earned through the date of the change in control.
 In addition, he would be entitled to continuing coverage under the Bank's health, disability, dental and life insurance at the same levels provided him prior to the change in control, for a period of 12 months after the change in control.